-Choosing the right type of cauliflower (Brassica oleracea var. botrytis ) for your garden means you'll get the taste and color you want and that it will work for your climate.
-Although cauliflower is technically a perennial, you'll be it as an annual and it may need up to 108 days from transplant to harvest, although some hybrids mature faster.
+Choosing the right type of cauliflower for your garden means you'll get the taste and color you want with varieties that work best for your climate.
+Although cauliflower is technically a perennial, it grows as an annual.
+Depending on the variety, it may take up to four months from transplant to harvest, although some hybrids mature faster.

 A member of the cabbage family, cauliflower came to France via Italy in the 16th century and is believed to have originated in Turkey.

 Most varieties of cauliflowers grow best in cooler temperatures and thrive in U.S. Department of Agriculture plant hardiness zones 3 through 9.
 Plant cauliflower seedlings in an area of your garden that receives at least six hours of full sunlight each day.
 Use a soil that's rich in organic matter and add compost for extra nutrition.
 Space seedlings 18 to 24 inches apart, leaving about 30 inches between rows.

 To protect the heads of white varieties and prevent them from turning green, it's important to tie the leaves around them, a process that's called blanching.
 Some varieties are self-blanching as the leaves wrap around the heads by themselves.

 The cauliflower head is ready to harvest when its stunted flowers have formed into a dense, meaty "curd."
 Curds are white in classic cauliflower varieties. but can also be green, purple or orange.